iamosley/la/README.md

-## Language Area Research
+## Discovering Dominant Language Areas (LA) by Neighbourhood

-### Repo for code investigating the dominant non-official languages in Canada.
+### Which Single Response Languages from the 2016 Census have the highest population density by LA per Dissemination Area (aka neighbourhood)

 Language distribution using choropleth maps can be difficult.
-Within any specific geography many languages exist and are typcially overshadowed by English and French.
+Within any specific geography many languages exist and are typically overshadowed by English and French.
 This methodology demonstrates a way to reliably identify principal "language areas" and which ones are the most dense (population per km<sup>2</sup> in a neighbourhood).

 ## An Example